MnAnX/infrastructure/README.md

       	server.start();
       }

-And to implement a handler, you focus only on business logic:
+And to implement a handler, you focus on business logic:

     class ExampleMsgHandler1 implements IHandler {
     	@Override